|Nutrition Facts (per serving)|

 Peel and cut the potatoes into cubes.
 Cook the cubed potatoes in boiling salted water for about 15 minutes, or just until tender, then drain well.

-In a large bowl, combine the cooked potatoes, green pepper, and onion.
+In a large bowl, combine the cooked potatoes, green bell pepper, and onion.

 In a separate medium bowl, blend together the mayonnaise, apple cider vinegar, onion salt, celery seed, and ground black pepper.